-2 killed in shooting on LA-1, Plaquemine Police looking for info on suspects
+2 killed in shooting on LA-1, Plaquemine Police issues warrant for suspect

 Latest Weather Blog

-2 killed in shooting on LA-1, Plaquemine Police looking for info on suspects
+2 killed in shooting on LA-1, Plaquemine Police issues warrant for suspect

-PLAQUEMINE - Investigators are looking for the suspect who shot and killed 2 people in Plaquemine early Sunday morning.
+PLAQUEMINE - A warrant was issued for Markeithan Jamal McGinnis, 22, on two counts of first-degree murder after two people were shot and killed in Plaquemine early Sunday morning.

 According to Plaquemine Police Chief, Stephen Engolio, the 2 victims were driving on LA-1 around 2 a.m., when another vehicle approached them and began shooting at the pair, killing both.
+There were a total of four people in the car, although the other two passengers were unharmed.

-No suspects or victims have been identified, and there is no word on a motive.
+The victims were been identified as Justin Young and Marcus Williams from Plaquemine.

 Trending News